Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Numerical Method

 \section{Numerical Method}

 As noted in Section~\ref{sec:introduction}, having computed previously in \cite{lopez05} a set of unstable invariant solutions of the {CGLE} for fixed values of the parameters $(R,\nu,\mu)$, our first goal is to employ numerical continuation to carry solutions of this initial set into solutions in a regime with a different set of parameter values $(R,\nu,\mu)$.
-The methodology used towards this end is explained next.
+To achieve this, we discretize using Fourier series expansions in both space and time to derive an underdetermined system of nonlinear algebraic equations from which invariant solutions of the {CGLE} are sought.
+This discretization was used in the previous study \cite{lopez05}.
+The associated material which is directly relevant to the current study is summarized in Sections~\ref{sec:discretization_nleqns} and \ref{sec:discretization_jacobian} below in order to make the present account self-contained.
+Details concerning the numerical continuation, which was not a component of the previous study \cite{lopez05}, are provided in Section~\ref{sec:continuation_procedure}.